reiver/guide-postfix-notation/chapters/postcalc_1/README.md

 If “/QUIT” is entered is entered in the **REPL**, then your **application** will exit.

+## Example Session

-An example session might look like this:
+An example session, using your `postcalc` application, might look like this:

 USER:
 ```